Azrxel/Obsidian-Vault/COMNET/CCNA2/Module 1/Basic Device Configuration/1.1 Configuring a Switch with Initial Settings/Recovering from a System Crash.md

 Reconnect the power cord to the Switch and, within 15 seconds, press and hold down the **MODE** button while the System LED is still flashing <mark class="hltr-green">Green</mark>.

 ### Step 4:
-Continue holding down the **MODE** button until the System LED turns briefly Amber
+Continue holding down the **MODE** button until the System LED turns briefly <mark class="hltr-orange">Amber</mark> and the solid <mark class="hltr-green">Green</mark>; then release the **MODE** button.

+### Step 5:
+The Bootloader Switch: prompt appears in the terminal emulation software on the PC.
+The Bootloader command line supports commands to format the flash file system, reinstall the Operating System Software, and recover a lost or Forgotten password.

+For Example: The `dir` command can be used to view a list of files within a specific directory.